SCI Regranting Scheme to EU members in 202525

 Organised by No More War Group/Stichting Vrijwillige Internationale Aktie (VIA Netherlands), with an awarded grant of 17 000€.

-VIA Netherlands, based in Amsterdam, Netherlands organised a 9-month project called “No more War in 2025” in cooperation with SCI’s No More War working group.
+VIA Netherlands, based in the Netherlands organised a 9-month project called “No More War in 2025” in cooperation with SCI’s No More War working group.

-The project aimed to raise awareness on and educate about anti-militarist and anti-war principles and overall act against war and further militarisation in a world with several ongoing wars and genocides.
-The project included film festivals, online webinars, a counter NATO-summit and a closed assembly.
-Including the impact through dissemination it reached almost 31 000 participants of which 5 204 participated directly in the project.
+The project aimed to raise awareness on and educate about antimilitarist principles, and take action against war and further militarisation in a world marred with ongoing wars and genocides.
+The project included film festivals, online talks, a volunteer camp and an assembly of the No More War team.
+Including the impact through dissemination, it reached almost 31000 participants, of which 5204 participated directly in the project.

 The activities were as follows:

-• 5 Talks against War: April-November 2025 on less well-known genocides and conflicts (Armenia, Sudan, DRC, Kashmir and internal per to peer training)
+• 5 Talks against War: April-November 2025 on topics from different contexts including Armenia, Sudan, DRC, Kashmir, and internal peer-to-peer dialogue

 • 3 Film Festivals against War: in Amsterdam, Berlin and Athens

-• Closed No More War Assembly: November 2025
+• Closed No More War Assembly: The Hague, November 2025

 Key impact and results

-Both the Counter-NATO camp and the No More War assembly enabled participants to network by deepening existing connections and making new ones inside the network and outside.
-Additionally the Counter NATO-Summit to clearly position itself in the peace map of the Netherlands and a representation of VIA’s sister organization “Vredensbeweging Pais” at a council meeting and conference of War Resisters International in Barcelona further helped to solidify this position.
+Both the Counter-NATO camp and the No More War assembly enabled participants, VIA Netherlands, and No More War to strengthen their work and positions, to network, and to bring forward new proposals.
+Additionally the Counter NATO-Summit helped VIA Netherlands to clearly position itself in the peace map of the Netherlands, and a representation of VIA’s sister organization “Vredensbeweging Pais” attended a council meeting and conference of War Resisters International in Barcelona which further helped to solidify this position.

 Organised by Kinisi Ethelonton Service Civil International Ellas, (SCI Hellas) with an awarded grant of 9 000€.